cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 ...to directory **altgraph_data_app/data/imdb_raw** within this repository.
 You may have to manually create this directory if it doesn't already exist.

-## Wrangle the Raw Data, load CosmosDB
+## Wrangle the Raw Data, load Cosmos DB

-This process transforms the raw data into a format suitable for loading into CosmosDB for the AltGraph reference applications.
+This process transforms the raw data into a format suitable for loading into Cosmos DB for the AltGraph reference applications.

 ```
 > cd altgraph_data_app